transmogrifier/pidigits/README.rst

     >>> first20pi
     [3, 1, 4, 1, 5, 9, 2, 6, 5, 3, 5, 8, 9, 7, 9, 3, 2, 3, 8, 4]

+Alternate implementations of streaming algorithms based on Leibniz series and Gosper's series are also available as generator functions *piGenLeibniz* and *piGenGosper* and corresponding *getPiLeibniz* and *getPiGosper* functions.
+These implementations are slower than the one based on Lambert's series.

 Development
 -----------
 If you clone the `repository <https://github.com/transmogrifier/pidigits>`_